-Labor Agreements - Approximately 85% of our full-time employees are represented by 14 major rail unions.
+Labor Agreements - Approximately 83% of our full-time employees are represented by 13 major rail unions.
 Pursuant to the Railway Labor Act (RLA), our collective bargaining agreements are subject to modification every five years.
 Existing agreements remain in effect until new agreements are ratified or until the RLA procedures are exhausted.
 The RLA procedures include mediation, potential arbitration, cooling-off periods, and the possibility of Presidential Emergency Boards and Congressional intervention.
-The current round of negotiations began on January 1, 2020 related to years 2020-2024.
-Contract negotiations historically continue for an extended period of time, and work stoppages during negotiations are rare.
+The current round of negotiations began on January 1, 2020, related to years 2020-2024.
+Contract negotiations historically continue for an extended period of time, and work stoppages during negotiations are rare (see "Strikes or Work Stoppages Could Adversely Affect Our Operations" in the Risk Factors in Item 1A of this report).